University of Kashmir: Library

 The university has a central library called Allama Iqbal Library.
-It is headed by the University Librarian.
+It is headed by the university librarian.
 It has a collection of over 600,000 books including 415 rare manuscripts.
-It was established to cater the needs of scholars, researchers and students of the university.
-With the split of university in 1969, the library was shared by the two universities (University of Kashmir and University of Jammu).
+It was established to cater to the needs of scholars, researchers and students of the university.
+With the split of the university in 1969, the library was shared by the two universities (University of Kashmir and University of Jammu).

 Hostels

 The university provides residential facilities on a first-come-first-served basis to the teaching and non-teaching staff at Main Campus and Mirza Bagh Campus, as well as to students at the following-mentioned places.
-The Hostels (Boys/Girls) located at the Main as well as Zakura Campus, are directly supervised by the concerned Provost Office, while as those falling under the other Satellite Campuses are supervised and managed by the Hostel Allotment Committee of the concerned Satellite Campus.
+The hostels (boys'/girls') located at the Main as well as Zakura Campus, are directly supervised by the concerned Provost Office, while as those falling under the other satellite campuses are supervised and managed by the Hostel Allotment Committee of the concerned satellite campus.

-The varsity on 03-09-2020, had enacted a new hostel accommodation-cum-residential policy, superseding the previous 2018 Policy.
+In 2020, the varsity enacted a new hostel accommodation-cum-residential policy, superseding the previous 2018 policy.